Caiquekola/Caiquekola/README.md

 </p>

 ### ❓ About me
-      <center>💻 Information System Student </center>
+      						💻 Information System Student
       						📚 Gamer
-      🔮 Interested in Back End and Machine Learning
-      🌱 I'm a Gamer and a fanatic about informatic
+      						🔮 Interested in Back End and Machine Learning 🌱 I'm a Gamer and a fanatic about informatic

 ### 🛠 Tech stack currently using